Festivals in Ireland: Festivals, Events

 Puck Fair

 Puck Fair has been celebrated in Ireland for more than 400 years and is, therefore, regarded as one of the oldest festivals in Ireland.
 You will be surprised to know the rituals that are being performed to celebrate this festival – a wild mountain goat is crowned king and reigns over Killorgin for 3 days.
-To summarise, basically, this festival is all about a goat becoming a king and people act like the goat.

 Festival of World Cultures

 The Dun Laoghaire-Rathdown Festival of World Cultures is all about celebrating folk, tribalism, tradition, culture and digital art.
-This festival is incomplete without the World Dance Plaza, the Global Village (in association with Oxfam Ireland), and the Vibrant Mela Festival which celebrates the art of South Asia.
+This festival is incomplete without the World Dance Plaza, the Global Village (in association with Oxfam Ireland), and the Vibrant Mela Festival, which celebrates the art of South Asia.

 Also Read: Give a breather to yourself this weekend and explore some of the best places to visit in Dublin!
 For some great recommendations do read our blog – Best Places to Visit in Dublin: Check Out Some Must-Visit Local Attractions